-The goal of the project is to establish an import route for natural gas supplies from Azerbaijan in an expected volume of 5-20 billion m3/year with minimal modification of the transmission system.
+The goal of the project is to establish an import route for natural gas supplies from Azerbaijan in an expected volume of up to 5 billion m3/year with minimal modification of the transmission system.
 The project would connect the existing key infrastructure in Slovakia connected to western gas hubs, with gas infrastructure in Hungary, Romania, Bulgaria, Turkey and gas sources in the Caspian region.
-This solution would effectively increase the diversification of natural gas transmission routes and sources in Central and South-Eastern Europe regions that are heavily dependent on Russian gas supplies and at risk of disruption.
+In 2024, there was no binding demand for this route.
+In the future, however, this solution would effectively strengthen the diversification of natural gas transmission routes and sources in Central and South-Eastern Europe, which are highly dependent on Russian gas supplies and sensitive to a possible suspension of supply.
 A Memorandum of Understanding on a Strategic Energy Partnership was signed between the European Commission and Azerbaijan on 18 July 2022 to increase natural gas imports from Azerbaijan to Europe.
 The project is supported by an intergovernmental memorandum of 25 April 2023 signed by the representatives of the governments of Bulgaria, Romania, Hungary, Slovakia and Azerbaijan.